 - $25,000 Property Damage Liability coverage per accident

-Insurance companies must also offer at least (which can be declined):
+Insurance companies must also offer at least the following:

 If you have UM/UIM insurance, your damages should be covered up to these minimums.
 If the at-fault driver had some insurance but not enough to pay for your damages, your UM/UIM coverage will help pay for what their policy can’t.